Canon 1Ds vs D60

 The Canon EOS-1Ds and the Canon EOS-D60 are two digital cameras that were announced, respectively, in September 2002 and February 2002.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (Canon D60) sensor.
-The 1Ds has a resolution of 11 megapixels, whereas the Canon D60 provides 6.3 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (D60) sensor.
+The 1Ds has a resolution of 11 megapixels, whereas the D60 provides 6.3 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.